jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ### Benefits for other key metrics (SEO and performance)

-Even if your motivation is not legal compliance or ethics, accessibility is tightly aligned with SEO best practices and site performance:
+Even if your motivation is not legal compliance or ethics, accessibility is tightly aligned with SEO best practices and site performance.

-Well-structured, semantic HTML (with headings, lists, alt text, ARIA markup as appropriate) helps search engines understand your content.
+* Well-structured, semantic HTML (with headings, lists, alt text, ARIA markup as appropriate) helps search engines understand your content.
-Text alternatives (e.g. alt text on images, captions) add indexable content.
+* Text alternatives (e.g. alt text on images, captions) add indexable content.
-Cleaner, more efficient code (less clutter, better structure) often leads to faster page loads — which helps with SEO and user retention.
+* Cleaner, more efficient code (less clutter, better structure) often leads to faster page loads — which helps with SEO and user retention.
-Better navigation (logical structure, skip links, keyboard access) reduces bounce rates and increases user dwell time — positive signals for search engines.
+* Better navigation (logical structure, skip links, keyboard access) reduces bounce rates and increases user dwell time — positive signals for search engines.
-Accessibility favours mobile and responsive design (which is already vital for SEO).

 In effect, many practices that help users with disabilities also signal to algorithms that your site is well structured, fast, and relevant.
-So accessibility can deliver SEO upside even before counting the goodwill and compliance benefits.

 ## Actionable takeaways (linking back to EXP)